FIRSTinMI/live-captions/README.md

 3. Select the April engine on the transcription tab of settings and click apply
 4. Wait for the software to download the model and script
 5. Win

+## Language Support
+* Google v2 can support multi-lingual transcriptions.
+You can use the dropdown to tell it what languages to expect for a given source.
+* Google v1 can support one language per-input.
+If you select multiples, it will default to the first one listed.
+* April ASR ignores the languge selection and only supports English.